 Quick Read Review

 There is much to be admire in Jessica Hausner’s first English language film ‘Little Joe’.
-It’s glorious cinematography and unconventional score mixing with a homage to classic science fiction.
-Ranging from Day of the Triffids to Invasion of the Body Snatchers and TV’s Tales of the Unexpected.
+It’s glorious cinematography and unconventional score mixing with a homage to both Day of the Triffids and Invasion of the Body Snatchers.
+While also embracing the tongue in cheek mystery of Tales of the Unexpected.
 However, despite its glorious visuals and promise of excellence this is a film that sadly falls flat in execution.
-With a story that looses its way as a feature length film.
+With a story that looses its way in the translation to a feature length film.
 Creating a beautiful but deeply frustrating enigma.

 Alice (Emily Beecham) is a divorced single mother scientist.
 Developing a strain of genetically engineered plants whose scent will make people happy.
 A workaholic, Alice balances her love of all things botanical with taking care of her teenage son Joe (Kit Connor).
 While her colleague Chris (Ben Whishaw), is secretly in love with her, Joe trying to encourage his mother to see the unconfident love Chris displays.